sudarkoff/sudarkoff.github.com/content/posts/salted-salmon-recipe.md

 title: Salted salmon
 date: 2005-04-25T12:00-0800
 ---
-You're sick and tired of drinking your Bud and want to turn it up a notch to start enjoying your life again?
-First of all, don't drink cheap beer!
-And to top it off, here's one of my favorite family recipes.

 ## Ingredients
 - 1 package of fresh salmon from Costco (approx. $11) sans 5 'tail' inches
 - 1 jar of kosher flake salt from Trader Joe's (about 75 grams)